williamssam/williamssam/README.md

 # Hey there 👋

 Welcome 😍😎!
 My name is **Williams Samuel**.
-I'm a **Frontend and Mobile Developer** from Lagos, Nigeria who is very passionate about deciphering challenging problems and building exceptional user interface.
+I'm a **Frontend and Mobile Developer** from Lagos, Nigeria who is very passionate about deciphering challenging problems and building exceptional user interface. fOpen to frontend and mobile developer roles.

 - ✉️  You can contact me at [samwill300@gmail.com](mailto:samwill300@gmail.com)
 - 🧠  I'm getting my hands dirty with **React Native**, **Flutter**